 Concierge medicine is tailored for patients who prioritize quality and convenience over the cost of quality healthcare.
 Therefore, fees for concierge practices tend to be higher than Direct Primary Care (DPC) practices.

-Speaking of differences with DPCs, doctors with a concierge medicine practice are still considered in-network physicians.
-They can, therefore, still accept insurance and government healthcare reimbursement programs.
+Speaking of differences with DPCs, doctors with a concierge medicine practice often choose to continue participating with insurance plans and government healthcare reimbursement programs, unlike most DPC practices which typically do not bill insurance.

-To be specific, Concierge doctors can often use HSA.
-However, since doctors are still affiliated with insurance networks, concierge doctors retain the authority to refer patients to specialists within the patient's insurance company's network and still keep the patient's insurance coverage.
+To be specific, patients of Concierge doctors may be able to use Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) for qualified medical expenses as defined by the IRS, though typically not for the membership fee itself.
+However, since many concierge doctors are still affiliated with insurance networks, concierge doctors retain the authority to refer patients to specialists within the patient's insurance company's network and still keep the patient's insurance coverage.

 The annual retainer that patients have to pay their doctors go a long way in improving the working conditions for doctors.
 It allows them to see fewer patients while still earning a competitive income.